How Do Genetics Affect Your Cancer Risk?

 Disponible en Español |

-The rise of targeted therapy has come hand in hand with the growing importance of genetic counselors in managing cancer and cancer risks.
+The rise of targeted therapy, also called precision medicine, has come hand in hand with the growing importance of genetic counselors in managing cancer and cancer risks.

 How genetic counselors help with cancer treatment

-Talia Donenberg, a genetic counselor with the University of Miami Health System, says that, for pancreatic cancer and others like breast and prostate cancer, patients will be advised to see a genetic counselor for testing after diagnosis.
+Talia Donenberg, a genetic counselor with Sylvester Comprehensive Cancer Center and the University of Miami Health System, says that, for pancreatic cancer and others like breast, ovary and prostate, patients are advised to see a genetic counselor for testing after diagnosis or after they test positive for mutations.

 Determining a potential cancer treatment is just one of many reasons why genetic testing is a good idea.